AnyLog-co/documentation/examples/Connecting Nodes.md

 ## Associating IPs and Ports to the AnyLog services

 Each service is assigned with one or two addresses which represent the External IP address (Public) and an Internal IP address (Private).
-The External IP address is the IP address that identifies the machine on the Internet or, with a local network, the IP of the router that is connected to the Internet.
+The External IP address is the IP address that identifies the machine on the Internet, or, with a local network, the IP of the router that is connected to the Internet.
-Internal Addresses represent the IPs on a local (private) networks.
+Internal Addresses represent the IPs on local (private) networks.

-Here is a diagram to illustrate the IP address allocation on a typical business network:
+The diagram below illustrates the IP address allocation on a typical business network:

 ![network setup](../imgs/network.png)

-The following command and output reflects how the listener services are configured for a node connected to the Internet and a node on the local network (behind the router) of the diagram above:

 ### Node connected to the Internet:

 Node 1 in the diagram is connected to the internet and only offers a single IP to service incoming messages (198.74.50.131).
-The command get connections for Node 1 will show the following:
+The command **get connections** for Node 1 will show the following:

 ```
 get connections